MuhammadMouostafa/object-oriented-programming/3-inheritance/1-inheritance.md

 {
     // x is public
     // y is protected
-    // z is not visable
+    // z is not accessible
 };

 class Bus: protected Vehicle